About the Leading Edge

 The work can therefore stay precise without becoming reductive, and compassionate without losing rigour.

-How the work is held
+How the work is structured

 The Leading Edge offers both individual and small-group work, depending on what best supports the phase you are in.